ONLYOFFICE/plugin-rainbow/README.md

+## Information

+This repository is an archive of plugin-rainbow.
+Now it moved to the marketplace repository [onlyoffice.github.io](https://github.com/ONLYOFFICE/onlyoffice.github.io/tree/master/sdkjs-plugins/content).

 ## Overview

 Communicate with your team, exchange instant messages and make video and voice calls using Rainbow right in the ONLYOFFICE editors.